File and Directory Entries API

 };

-The webkitRelativePath getter steps are to return the file’s relative path, or the empty string if not specified.
+The webkitRelativePath getter steps are to return this's relative path, or the empty string if not specified.

 5. HTML: Forms